 However, by their very nature, it is often hard for dispersed teams to be just that: teams.
 As a group of isolated individuals located all over the world, achieving a sense of belonging and camaraderie can be hugely tricky – not to mention pose a significant management challenge.

-Therefore, as a business owner, it is vital that you focus on virtual team building for your remote workers.
-Whether it is to integrate workers into your company culture, break the ice for the formation of new virtual teams, strengthen pre-existing professional relationships or simply stay connected, remote socialisation is critical.
+Therefore, it is vital that you focus on virtual team building for your remote workers.
+Whether it is to integrate workers into your company culture, break the ice for the formation of new virtual teams, strengthen pre-existing professional relationships, or simply stay connected, remote socialisation is critical.

-To help your workers bond and collaborate, we've compiled a list of nine virtual team-building exercises that you can introduce, each of which is intended to help increase cohesion amongst your virtual workforce.
+To help your workers bond and collaborate, we've compiled a list of nine virtual team bonding exercises that you can introduce, each of which is intended to help increase cohesion amongst your remote workforce.
+Why not give them a go?

 Weekly or biweekly video conferences are not just imperative to the smooth operation of your projects; by gathering in a more visual manner, it becomes an opportunity for remote teams to feel more integrated into the regular office's work environment.